AndreasNygaard/PrakProg/README.md

 ### ________ SOFTWARE REQUIREMENTS ________ ###

-To use this directory, one must meet following software requirement:
+To use this directory, one must meet the following software requirement:

 - GNU make
 - Csharp mono